Energy saving statistics

 Primary energy consumption and savings

-Primary energy consumption (shown in Figure 1) increased between 1990 and 2011 by 1.3 %.
-While consumption of solid fossil fuels (coal and coal products) decreased by 37.1 % and oil and petroleum products decreased by 8.9 %, consumption of renewables increased by 139.1 %, natural gas (including manufactured gases) increased by 36.7 % and nuclear energy increased by 14.0 %.
-Primary energy consumption peaked in 2006 and then decreased by 7.2 % by 2011.
-The effect of recent financial and economic crises is very visible in the primary energy consumption in 2009.
-It is not yet possible to derive from available data to what extent figures for 2011 suggest a continuation of a long term decreasing trend and to what extent energy consumption is influenced by the overall economic situation in Europe.
+Primary energy consumption (shown in Figure 1) increased between 1990 and 2012 by 0.9 %.
+While consumption of solid fossil fuels (coal and coal products) decreased by 35.4 % and oil (including petroleum products) decreased by 12.0 %, consumption of renewables increased by 159.0 %, natural gas (including manufactured gases) increased by 34.4 % and nuclear energy increased by 11.0 %.
+Primary energy consumption peaked in 2006 and then decreased by 8.0 % by 2012.

-In 2011, primary energy consumption of oil and petroleum products reached a record low since 1990; however oil and petroleum products are still the most important source of primary energy with a 31.5 % share.
+In 2012, primary energy consumption of oil and petroleum products reached a record low since 1990; however oil and petroleum products are still the most important source of primary energy consumption with a 30.6 % share.
+Renewables reached the record high levels in 2012 and their share in primary energy consumption was 11.6 %.
+Fossil fuels together (solid, gaseous and liquid) account for 73.0 % of total primary energy consumption.

 Final energy consumption and savings

-Final energy consumption (Figure 3) increased between 1990 and 2011 by 2.5 %.
-While consumption of solid fossil fuels (coal and coal products) decreased by 61.1 % and consumption of derived heat (heat sold) by 9.5 %, final energy consumption of renewables increased by 102.5 % and final consumption of electricity increased by 28.6 %.
-Final energy consumption peaked in 2005-2006 and then decreased by 7.4 % by 2011.
-The effect of recent financial and economic crises is very visible in the primary energy consumption in 2009.
-It is not yet possible to derive from available data to what extent figures for 2011 suggest a continuation of a long term decreasing trend and to what extent energy consumption is influenced by the overall economic situation in Europe.
+Final energy consumption (Figure 3) increased between 1990 and 2012 by 2.2 %.
+While consumption of solid fossil fuels (coal and coal products) decreased by 61.9 % and consumption of derived heat (heat sold) by 11.1 %, final energy consumption of renewables increased by 108.3 % and final consumption of electricity increased by 29.3 %.
+Final energy consumption peaked in 2005-2006 and then decreased by 7.3 % by 2012.

-In 2011, final energy consumption of oil and petroleum products reached a record low since 1991, roughly equal to its level in 1990; however oil and petroleum products are still the most important source of final energy with a 40.3 % share.
-Solid fossil fuels are undergoing a long term decreasing trend and contribute only 4.4 % to final energy consumption.
+In 2012, final energy consumption of oil and petroleum products reached a record low since 1990, however oil and petroleum products are still the most important source of final energy consumption with a 39.0 % share.
+Solid fossil fuels are undergoing a long term decreasing trend and contribute only 4.3 % to final energy consumption.
+Fossil fuels together (solid, gaseous and liquid) account for 66.2 % of total final energy consumption.
+Electricity has 21.8 % share.

 Data sources and availability